-Woods Creek Marys Peak North Ridge Loop is a 9.2 mile loop trail located near Philomath, OR and is only recommended for very experienced adventurers.
+Woods Creek Marys Peak North Ridge Loop is a 9.2 mile loop trail located near Philomath, Oregon and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Hike the highest point in the Coast Range with wonderful views and old forest From the parking lot for this hike follow the 2005 fire road 3.5 miles until it comes out at the Mary's Peak Road.
 Then take the East Ridge Trail to the junction with the Tie Trail (there will be a bench there).
 Stay left on the East Ridge Trail and follow it to the Mary's Peak parking lot.
 After admiring the view, continue west on the trail to the junction of the Tie Trail and the North Ridge Trail, again stay left and follow the trail down about 4 miles till it comes out just above the 2005 gate and the small parking lot.